innopolis-devops/labs/app_nodejs/README.md

 ## Run by docker
 - write ` docker build -t node-app:latest .` in terminal to build image
-- run container by command `ocker run -it -p 8000:8000 node-app`
+- run container by command `docker run -it -p 8000:8000 node-app`